fbaprepfinder

 What happens to inventory already in Amazon's warehouses?

-Existing FBA inventory is unaffected — it continues to be picked, packed, and shipped under FBA as normal.
+Existing FBA inventory is unaffected.
+It continues to be picked, packed, and shipped under FBA as normal.
 Only the inbound prep + labeling step is going away.
 New inbound shipments now need to arrive Amazon-ready, either prepped by you or by a third-party prep center.

 Is Amazon Multi-Channel Fulfillment (MCF) affected?

-No — MCF is a separate program and is not affected by this change.
+No. MCF is a separate program and is not affected by this change.
 The deprecation applies specifically to FBA inbound prep and item labeling.

 What about FBA Inspections (the QC program)?

 FBA Inspections is a different program and continues to operate.
-Amazon's announcement was specific to in-house prep and item labeling — it does not name Inspections.
+Amazon's announcement was specific to in-house prep and item labeling.
+It does not name Inspections.

 Will Amazon bring the service back?